Search Space Contraction in Canonical Labeling of Graphs: Introducing Traces

-The quotient graph of a refined graph is an isomorphism invariant of $\graphs$, otherwise contradicting (ii) of Def.\ref{d:refine}.
-Therefore, given colored graphs $G_1=(H_1,\pi_1)$ and $G_2=(H_2,\pi_2)$, we have been allowed (in Algorithm \ref{mref}) to classify their refinements by comparing the induced quotient graphs $Q(R(G_1))$ and $Q(R(G_2))$.
-If they are different, then there is no isomorphism between $G_1$ and $G_2$.
-In particular, if $G_1$ and $G_2$ are different colorings of the same graph $H$, during the search for a canonical form of $H$ we can discard either $G_1$ or $G_2$ according to a predefined ordering on quotient graphs, e.g.\ the lexicographic one.
+It is crucial for every tool based on the individualization-refinement technique to have an efficient procedure for computing refinements and for comparing them.

-However, refinements can be compared without computing them completely.
-This has been already observed by Junttila and Kaski in \cite{JunttilaK07} in the case of singleton cells emerging during the refinement process (the consequent invariant is called {\em partial leaf certificate}, and is adopted in \emph{Traces}, too).
-In addition to this, we introduce and implement a different invariant which we will name {\em refinement trace}.
+Refinements are compared in our tool without computing them completely.
+This possibility has already been observed by Junttila and Kaski in \cite{JunttilaK07} in the case of singleton cells emerging during the refinement process (the consequent invariant is called {\em partial leaf certificate}, and is adopted in \emph{Traces}, too).

+In addition to this, we implement an invariant, which we call {\em refinement trace}, based on the following observation: the whole refinement process, namely the sequence of cell splitting, is an (isomorphism) invariant, not only its final result.
 Assume that the cell $W$ of the partition $\pi$ is split during the refinement process into $W'$ and $W''$.
-This splitting gives the partition $\pi'$ such that:
+This splitting gives the partition $\pi'$ such that: $\pos(W',\pi') = \pos(W,\pi) \mbox{ and } k = \pos(W'',\pi') = \pos(W,\pi)+\mathopen\mid{W'}\mathclose\mid$.
 The new position $k$ created by splitting the cell $W$ is a \emph{trace element} of the refinement process.
 The refinement trace is the sequence of trace elements successively introduced during refinement; it is isomorphism invariant and can be stored into an array.
 Moreover, let us consider the alternation of individualization and refinement steps which is needed to compute a discrete partition; the whole process has its own trace, since the individualization operation consists of a cell splitting, too.
-Such trace has length at most $n$, and each of its elements appears exactly once in it.
-Note that, being sequences of integers, traces can be ordered, e.g.\ component-wise.
+The trace has a length of at most $n$, and each of its elements appears exactly once in it.
+Note that, since they are sequences of integers, traces can be ordered, e.g.\ component-wise.